How is DNA’s stock performing after recent trades?

 Ginkgo Bioworks Holdings Inc. (NYSE: DNA) Ownership Details

-The securities firm General Atlantic, L.P. holds 90.81 million shares of DNA, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 8.30%, and the holding percentage of shares is valued at 365.97 million.
+The securities firm ARK Investment Management, LLC holds 87.36 million shares of DNA, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 7.94%, and the holding percentage of shares is valued at 276.49 million.

 An overview of Ginkgo Bioworks Holdings Inc.’s technicals